There are many benefits to having your employees relax. Relaxation promotes creativity, solid decision making and good health.

 Next, consider ways that you can improve the air quality in your office, such as changing filters, adding an air purification system or even just dotting some live plants around the office.
 Another great, low-cost fix?
 On nice days, plan to throw open the doors and windows for a few hours to let that old stale air out of the building and fresh, fully-oxygenated air back in.

 Need some help developing a relaxation and stress relieving plan for your employees?
-Ask Abel HR’s human resource experts can design a custom plan for you.
-Reach out at (800) 400-1968 or firstname.lastname@example.org.
+Ask Abel HR’s human resource experts to design a custom plan for you.
+Contact us today at (800) 400-1968 or firstname.lastname@example.org.